silnrsi/font-kedebideri/documentation/source/resources.md

 ## Text conversion

-These fonts are encoded according to [The Unicode Standard](http://unicode.org).
-If you have text that uses a legacy, non-Unicode encoding there are tools that can help you convert that text for use with Unicode fonts.
-See [Introduction to Text Conversion and Transliteration](https://scriptsource.org/entry/xlzd6n5aqt).
+Since this script is provisionally encoded, people may wish to convert documents from custom-encoded fonts to the provisional Unicode codepoints.
+TECkit is one program that can be used for character encoding conversion.
+TECkit allows users to write their own custom conversion mappings.
+The TECkit package is available for download from SIL’s [TECkit](https://software.sil.org/teckit/) Web site.
+The [SIL Converters](https://software.sil.org/silconverters/) software will be an important tool in data conversion.

+Other suggestions are listed here: [Introduction to Text Conversion and Transliteration](https://scriptsource.org/entry/xlzd6n5aqt).

+In the future we may make a TECKit mapping file available.